refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 import { useDataGrid, DataGrid, List } from "@refinedev/mui";
 ```

-`useDataGrid` is a refine hook that fetches data from the API and wraps them with various helper hooks required for MUI components, such as the `<DataGrid>` component to render data.
+`useDataGrid` is a refine hook that fetches data from the API and wraps them with various helper hooks required for Material UI components, such as the MUI X `<DataGrid>` component to render data.

 Next, add the following code before the return statement inside the `UserList` function: